 When we talk about the golden age of Spain, we talk about the apogee the country experienced during the 16th and 17th centuries.

-Because of this, although numerous languages (including Basque, Asturian, Andalusian, Aragonese, and Catalan) were still spoken in their respective regions, Castilian became the official language throughout the Spanish kingdom.
+Although numerous languages (including Basque, Asturian, Andalusian, Aragonese, and Catalan) were still spoken in their respective regions, Castilian became the official language throughout the Spanish kingdom.

-Between 1833 and 1839, the different Spanish governments imposed the utilization of only the Castilian language in all the regions of Spain.
+Between 1833 and 1839, the different Spanish governments imposed the utilisation of only the Castilian language in all the regions of Spain.
 The administrations also become monolingual.
 This brought about a renaissance of the Catalan language, nourished by the resentments of the Catalan people towards the government’s decision.